Museum Management

 +49 (0) 69 212 49458

-Rifka Ajnwojner has been appointed to the Jewish Museum as a teacher (German, political science and theatre) since 2021.
-She is responsible for cultural, political education on the topics of Judaism, current Jewish life, forms of anti-Semitism and Holocaust remembrance.
-Furthermore, she oversees the educational offerings in the library.
+Rifka Ajnwojner has been seconded to the Jewish Museum as a teacher of Politics and Economics, German, and Performing Arts since 2021.
+She is responsible for cultural and political education on topics such as Judaism, contemporary Jewish life, forms of antisemitism, and Holocaust remembrance, and she oversees the educational programmes in the museum library.

 Lena.horst@stadt-frankfurt.de